brunoarnuti/WangTilesAlgorithm/README.md

 ### Our Implementations 💻

 #### Block Pattern Wang Tiles 💠
 The first implementation uses a custom set of rules to create large blocks of tiles.
 Each tile (represented by 'A', 'B', 'C', 'D') has a designated color.
 The placement rules ensure that each tile only connects with specific other tiles, maintaining the seamless nature of the grid.
-If we were using tillable textures for A, B, C and D, themselves, large blocks of the same texture would make sense since it would be like a patch of the same tile, but not for the same tile for the entire map.
+If we were using tillable textures for A, B, C and D, themselves, large blocks of the same texture would make sense since it would be like a patch of the same tile, but far better and diverse than using the same tile repeated for the entire map.

 <img width="504" alt="Screenshot 2023-07-09 at 23 55 51" src="https://github.com/brunoarnuti/WangTilesAlgorithm/assets/61336603/a0c4ffb8-04f9-41b4-82d7-c868ebea553d">